Alice Springs seems like a sleepy little outback town, but there’s a lot more going on than first meets the eye.

 My recommendation is to allow 7 – 10 days.
 This will give you plenty of time to cover the best of Alice.
 Add a further 4-5 days to visit Uluru, Kata Tjuta and Kings Canyon.
 Memories of a lifetime.

 Read next: Uluru – Australia’s most famous Rock

 When is the Best Time to Visit Central Australia

 The winter months are usually the best times to visit Central Australia – May to September.
-Remember, winters in the desert are often quite cold so be sure to pack accordingly.
+Remember, winters in the desert can be quite cold so be sure to pack accordingly.
 Average winter temperatures vary and can sink as low as -6 degrees celsius (approx 21F) whilst the days can be quite warm at 25 degrees celsius (77F).

 Alice Springs is an extraordinary place to visit and certainly one of the most enjoyable places I’ve ever lived.
-I visit as often as I can and am still drawn by the intense colours of the desert.
-I recommend you put Alice Springs on your ‘must visit’ list!
+I am still drawn by the intense colours of the desert.

-Alice Springs really is an experience not to be missed – check out my “10 reasons to visit Alice Springs“.
+Alice Springs really is an experience not to be missed.
 It’s the perfect place to experience the heart and soul of the Outback.